First-Party Data

 First-Party Cookies

 First-party cookies are set by the website you visit.
-These cookies enable website owners to collect analytics data, remember user settings, and other functions that improve user experience.
+They enable website owners to collect analytics data, remember user settings, and improve user experience.

 Third-Party Cookies

-Third-party cookies are created by domains that are not the website (or domain) that you are visiting.
-These are usually used for online-advertising purposes and placed on a website through a script or tag.
-A third-party cookie is accessible on any website that loads the third-party server’s code.
+Third-party cookies are created by domains you are not visiting.
+They are placed on websites through ad platform scripts and tags.
+Third-party cookies are accessible on any website that loads the third-party server's code.

 IdentifierExample valueDescription